torbsd/torbsd.github.io/docs/fbsd-rctl.md

 After it's enabled, a reboot is required.

-The sysctl knob can then be set.
+The sysctl knob will change.
 ```
 % sysctl kern.racct.enable=1
 ```